aweeri/Strongold-Triangulator-2/README.md

 ## This is a second iteration of the minecraft stronghold triangulator.
-I hate advanced trigonometry so I came up with this fuckery that works surprisingly well.
+I hate trigonometry so I came up with this fuckery that works surprisingly well.

 ### What is it?